Completing the Complexity Classification of 2-Solo Chess: Knights and Kings are Hard: King 2-

-The VAR-gadget is connected to a wire on each end, one side representing the positive literal and the other the negative literal.
-We note that in every clearing sequence, the middle king of each VAR-gadget captures either to the top or to the bottom, producing a $0$-signal in the direction of the capture and a $1$-signal on the other side.
-The 2VAR-gadget produces two copies of the value on the side representing the positive literal.
+The VAR gadget is connected to a wire on each end, one side representing the positive literal and the other the negative literal.
+We note that in every clearing sequence, the middle king of each VAR gadget captures either to the top or to the bottom, producing a $0$-signal in the direction of the capture and a $1$-signal on the other side.
+The 2VAR gadget produces two copies of the value on the side representing the positive literal.
 As one would expect, variable gadgets never produce $1$-signals on both the positive and the negative side, which we show in the proof of correctness.

 The wire gadget propagates signals.
 A wire starts with a single input square (the output square of the previous gadget) and ends with a \emph{connector}, which consists of a row with three kings and one row with one king, the output square.
 The output square is an input square of the subsequent gadget.
 A wire can be placed both vertically and horizontally, and corner gadgets (see Figure~\ref{fig:king:wire-ok}) allow a wire to turn.